 We have analyzed counterparty risk by applying our counterparty criteria (see "Counterparty Risk Framework Methodology And Assumptions," published on June 25, 2013).
-There are no counterparty constraints on the ratings in this transaction.
+We expect the replacement mechanisms in the transaction documents to mitigate these risks in line with our current counterparty criteria.
+We anticipate that the swap agreements at closing will likely be in line with our counterparty criteria.